webyrd/Barliman/README.md

 Screenshot 8 shows another partially-instantiated, but incorrect, definition of `append`.
 The base case of `append` should be `s` instead of `l`, yet all the text is in black, indicating that the individual tests are compatible with the definition so far.
 The problem is that we don't have a test that exposes that this partial definition is wrong.
+We'll fix this in the next screenshot.

 #### screenshot 8: